Exotically knotted disks and complex curves: The complex setting

+As indicated above, we now realize the exotic symplectic surfaces in $B^4$ from Theorem~\ref{thm:tbd} as complex curves.

-\begin{proof}[Proof of Theorem~\ref{thm:stein}] By \cite[Theorem~1]{bo:qp}, any symplectic surface in $(B^4,\omega_\st)$ with transverse boundary $K$ in $(S^3,\xi_\st)$ is diffeomorphic (up to rounding corners) to a ``positively braided surface'' in $D^2 \times D^2 $ with boundary in $\partial D^2 \times D^2$.
+\begin{proof}[Proof of Theorem~\ref{thm:holomorphic}] By \cite[Theorem~1]{bo:qp}, any symplectic surface in $(B^4,\omega_\st)$ with transverse boundary $K$ in $(S^3,\xi_\st)$ is diffeomorphic to a positively braided surface.
 In fact, the proof of \cite[Theorem~1]{bo:qp} shows that the diffeomorphism may be constructed so that the boundary of the braided surface is any chosen braid that is transversely isotopic to $K$ when viewed in $(S^3,\xi_\st)$.
-By \cite{rudolph:qp-alg} (as interpreted in \cite[\S4]{rudolph:braided-surface}), every positively braided surface in the bidisk $D^2 \times D^2 \subset \cc^2$ is isotopic to a compact piece of a smooth algebraic curve.
-It can be seen that the isotopy of the surface restricts to braid isotopy along its boundary.
-Moreover, after applying the transformation of $\cc^2$ given by $(z,w)\mapsto (z,w/r)$ for $r \gg0$, this algebraic curve intersects the contact boundary of the unit $B^4 \subset \cc^2$ in a transverse link that is transversely isotopic to the chosen braid representative of $K$.
+As discussed in \S\ref{subsec:factor}, Rudolph showed that every positively braided surface in $B^4$ is isotopic to a compact piece of a smooth algebraic curve \cite{rudolph:qp-alg,rudolph:braided-surface}.

-Applying these results to the symplectic disks $D,D' \subset B^4$ constructed in the proof of Theorem~\ref{thm:symp}, we obtain a pair of holomorphic curves $C$ and $C'$ in $B^4 \subset \cc^2$ that are diffeomorphic to $D$ and $D'$, respectively.
-Moreover, $\partial C$ and $\partial C'$ are transversely isotopic to $K=\partial D=\partial D'$.
-Since $C$ and $C'$ are ribbon disks with isotopic boundary and whose exteriors have infinite cyclic fundamental group, they are topologically isotopic.
+Applying this to the symplectic surfaces $F$ and $F'$ in $B^4$ constructed in the proof of Theorem~\ref{thm:tbd}, we obtain holomorphic curves $C$ and $C'$ in $B^4 \subset \cc^2$ that are diffeomorphic to $F$ and $F'$, respectively.
+Moreover, $\partial C$ and $\partial C'$ are transversely isotopic to $K=\partial F=\partial F'$.
+Observe that there is a homeomorphism of $B^4$ carrying $C$ to $C'$.
+By Alexander's trick, any homeomorphism of $B^4$ is isotopic to the identity, so we further conclude that $C$ and $C'$ are topologically isotopic. \end{proof}

+Restricting Theorem~\ref{thm:holomorphic} to the case $g=0$, we obtain exotic holomorphic disks in $B^4 \subset \cc^2$.
+We now prove that the double branched covers of these disks yield exotic contractible Stein domains with the same contact boundary.